YanikJeck/YanikJeck/README.md

 ### Hello there!

-I’m currently working on an App with 3D Graphics. <br />
+I’m currently working on an App with 3D Graphics while learning OpenGl <br />
-I’m currently learning OpenGL. <br />